falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 * If you are testing locally, add a secret to a
 ** `.../builders/user.auto.tfvars:github_pat` - Personal Access Token that grants access to the game project

+* If you will let GitHub Actions run deployment, add a secret called `TF_VAR_github_pat` with the corresponding setting to the repository

 * Commit the changes

 ## Bring up the infrastructure